Experiencing a cyber attack or security breach? Contact Incident Response Team!

 Is that enough?
 Hardly.

-While the cost of cybersecurity may seem difficult to understand upfront, the backend results leave companies happy with their investment.
+While cybersecurity costs may seem difficult to understand upfront, the backend results leave companies happy with their investment.
 In general, at least 15 percent of your IT budget should be spent on cybersecurity, with ideally more being allocated to this growing need.
 Cyber investments require understanding the risks you are facing (or will face), your risk appetite, and the defensive capabilities you currently have.
 By investing a healthy amount into cybersecurity, you are protecting your day-to-day stability and future standing.
 In fact, 55 percent of enterprise executives are planning on increasing cybersecurity budgets this year.

 In 2021, the digital landscape has become too treacherous for businesses not to consider cybersecurity on a daily basis.
 The number of cybercriminals is growing by the hour, and businesses need to begin to seriously evaluate how they plan to reduce risk.
 Fortunately, every business, from a Mom-and-Pop shop to a large-scale corporation can afford cybersecurity services — regardless of budget.